Illuminating Women Artists

 Acquisitions Editor: Erika Gaffney

-The series launches at a critical moment in our culture.
-It is a significant contribution to the movement underway—among scholars, museums, art dealers and collectors, and the wider world of cultural heritage—to re-assess the contributions of women artists in general, and of female Old Masters in particular.
-Beautifully illustrated, the books collectively offer an unprecedented visual contextualization of the lives and works of these artists, to whom in some cases a monograph had yet to be dedicated.
+The series Illuminating Women Artists launches at a critical moment in contemporary culture.
+It marks a significant intervention within the broader movement underway among scholars, museums, collectors, and the wider world of cultural heritage to make evident and contextualize historically the contributions of women artists.
+As such, the books, each written by a leading specialist in the field of art history, will appeal to audiences from the academic sphere to the general public.
+Beautifully illustrated, the volumes collectively offer an unprecedented visual contextualization of the lives and works of their subjects, to whom in some cases a monograph had yet to be dedicated.